riley-x/Zygos/app/src/main/java/com/example/zygos/data/README.md

   All other fields can remain empty.

-## Special Cases
+## Cash

-### CASH
 Cash lots summarize *Transfers* and *Interest*.
+Every account should have exactly one ticker = "CASH" lot and position after initial setup.

+Lots:
-Every account should have exactly one CASH lot after initial setup.
-The `openTransactionId` keeps track of when the account was opened/first funded.
+- `openTransactionId` keeps track of when the account was opened/first funded.
-`sharesOpen` is the net value sum of all transfers, while `realizedClosed` is the net sum of all other transactions.
+- `sharesOpen` is the net value sum of all transfers
+- `realizedClosed` is all interest

+LotPosition:
+- `shares` is net transfers
+- `price` is -1, to make cash effect come out correct
+- `realizedOpen` is all interest
+- `realizedClosed` is net cash effect from all stocks
+- `returns == realizedOpen`
+- `unrealized == 0` since price is fixed
+- `returnPercent == 0`
+- `cashEffect == equity` is the total cash on hand after all other transactions